lautis/uglifier/README.md

 ## Installation

-Uglifier is available as ruby gem.
+Uglifier is available as a ruby gem.

     $ gem install uglifier

 Ensure that your environment has a JavaScript interpreter supported by [ExecJS](https://github.com/sstephenson/execjs).
-Usually, installing therubyracer gem is the best alternative.
+Installing `therubyracer` gem is a safe choice  and having `node` in `PATH` works too.

 ## Usage